michaelbarone/cursor-working-memory/README.md

 ## Creating New Plans

-To create a new plan using the AI assistant, follow these prompts:
+To create a new plan using the AI assistant, follow the prompts below.

+For best results, add clear requirements to the prompts and refine the plan.
+Even better, working with the Agent in `Ask` mode to refine the plan before letting the `Agent` write files.
+Ask for several options to pick from can be helpful to weed out bad initial responses.
+Remind the agent to ask you questions to help clarify and improve decision making.

 1. **Create a plan from a future task**: